-As we have mentioned, ethical trading is subjective, and each trader will have their own ideas about which industries and business practices they do and do not want to support.
+Ethical trading is subjective, each trader will have their own ideas about which industries and business practices they want to support.
 However, we want to simplify things by taking a look at some of the best socially responsible companies available and explaining why these are such good investments for the ethical trader.
 We will dive deep in this section and examine some of the companies taking social responsibility seriously.

 As with individual companies, choosing the best sustainable ETF is not easy.
-As mentioned above, one of the difficulties involved in sustainable investing is the fact that few organisations meet every criteria for social responsibility.
-This is only complicated further when looking for a truly ethical, sustainable ETF, given that each fund will hold a variety of assets.
-We help you assess the sustainable ETFs out there.
-In this and other sections, we will also cover the basics of ESG screening, where you learn to look at a range of indicators to assess an organisation’s values when it comes to environmental and social responsibility, and governance.
+One of the difficulties involved in sustainable investing is the fact that few organisations meet every criteria for social responsibility.
+This is only complicated further when looking for a truly ethical ETF, given that each fund will hold a variety of assets.
+We help you assess the best sustainable ETFs out there.
+We will also cover the basics of ESG screening, where you learn to look at a range of indicators to assess an organisation’s values when it comes to environmental and social responsibility, and governance.

 Another ethical issue when it comes to investing is equality.
 Many ethical traders choose to examine the equal opportunity policies and records of the companies they invest in.
 Various funds and asset management companies are now taking note of this, too.
 There are now opportunities to invest in ETFs that track companies based on gender equality within the organisation to ensure investors are not supporting misogynist practices in the workplace.
 You may also want to invest only in companies that actively provide equal opportunities based on other issues, such as disability.

 Another common issue for ethical traders is animal welfare, with cruelty-free investment a further growing trend within the industry.
 When ethical ETFs first emerged, perhaps surprisingly, animal welfare seemed to lag behind other issues, such as carbon emissions or human rights.
 But over the last few years, it has become possible to find funds that focus on companies that prioritise animal welfare.
 There are now cruelty-free funds, and even a ‘vegan ETF’, which has emerged recently.
-In this part of our ethical investing guide, we examine the options for those traders dedicated to investing in companies that do not harm or exploit animals for profit.
+In our ethical investing guide, we examine the options for traders interested in investing in companies that do not harm animals for profit.

 This is a high profile issue and one that many investors feel strongly about.
 Exploiting workers, both at home and overseas, is not unusual behaviour for a large corporation.
 It is now, however, behaviour that many investors are not willing to support.
 Investing in organisations with excellent workers’ rights records can be profitable as well.
-There’s some evidence that companies that value their employees and tend to their well-being produce better returns for their shareholders, which probably shouldn’t come as a big surprise.
+There’s some evidence that companies that value their employees and their well-being produce better returns for their shareholders.

 Feel free to dive deep into each of these issues at the links above.
 Ethical trading is the future for many of today’s socially responsible investors.
-Browse through all the articles in our guide to make sure you’re aware of all the issues you need to keep an eye on, in order to keep your investments and your morals aligned.
+Browse through all the articles in our guide to make sure you’re able to keep your investments and your morals aligned.